GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/solutions.md

   - Before we can hack, you will need to set up a few things.
   - Run the instructions on our [Environment Setup](../../faq/howto-setup-environment.md) page.

-## Challenge 1: Provision an IoT environment
+## Challenge 1: Set up your environment and interact with the app

 ### Notes & Guidance